mk0417/latex-paper/README.md

 + Start editing the LaTeX file `appendix.tex` to replace the boilerplate content with the content of your online appendix.
 + The equation and section labels from `paper.tex` can be used in `appendix.tex`.
 [This requires the following](https://www.ctan.org/pkg/xr):
 	+ The file `appendix.tex` is in the same folder as `paper.tex`.
-	+ The file `paper.tex` is compiled first.
+	+ The file `paper.tex` is compiled first, to create the auxiliary file `paper.aux`.
-	+ The auxiliary file `paper.aux` is available when `appendix.tex` is compiled.
+	+ The file `paper.aux` is available when `appendix.tex` is compiled.
 + Compile `appendix.tex` with pdfTeX.
 This generates a PDF file of your appendix named `appendix.pdf`.
 + The LaTeX style file `appendix.sty` formats the online appendix, in conjunction with `paper.sty`.
 Both style files must be included in the same folder as `appendix.tex`.

+A few files are not required to use the appendix template but are useful for other purposes:

-+ The file `appendix.pdf` is not required to use the template.
-It only illustrates the output of the template and will be overwritten when `appendix.tex` is compiled.
++ The file `appendix.pdf` is not required, but it illustrates the output of the template.
+It will be overwritten when `appendix.tex` is compiled.
++ The file `appendix.bbl` is not required, but it illustrates the bibliography produced by the template.
+It will be overwritten when `appendix.tex` is compiled.
++ The file `appendix.aux` is not required, but it illustrates the references and links underlying the appendix.
+It will be overwritten when `appendix.tex` is compiled.

 ## Submission to arXiv

 The template is perfectly compatible with [arXiv](https://arxiv.org/).
 After being compiled with pdfTeX, a paper based on the template can be submitted to arXiv in three steps:

+1. Collect the required files into a folder.
+There should be four files: the source file `paper.tex`, the bibliography file `paper.bbl`, the style file `paper.sty`, and the figure file `figures.pdf`.
+The file `bibliography.bib` should not be included as arXiv will use `paper.bbl` to produce the bibliography.
-1. Adjust the preamble of `paper.tex`.
+2. Adjust the preamble of `paper.tex`.
 On line 3, replace `\bibliographystyle{bibliography}` by `\pdfoutput=1`.
 The `\bibliographystyle{bibliography}` command is not needed because arXiv produces the bibliography from the `paper.bbl` file.
 The `\pdfoutput=1` is required because the paper is compiled with pdfTeX.
-2. Collect the required files into a folder.
-There should be four files: the source file `paper.tex`, the bibliography file `paper.bbl`, the style file `paper.sty`, and the figure file `figures.pdf`.
 3. Zip the folder and upload the zipped folder to arXiv.

 The `arXiv` folder illustrates how the template should be prepared for submission to arXiv.
 The folder contains the four required files: `paper.tex`, `paper.bbl`, `paper.sty`, and `figures.pdf`.
 Furthermore, the preamble of `paper.tex` is adjusted appropriately.
 After being zipped, the folder could be uploaded to arXiv and would compile properly.